 The church has a particular duty of care towards children in their relationships with clergy and with voluntary or paid church workers.
-All clergy and all lay people with official roles in the church (such as members of the Parish Council or local vestries) are required to undertake police checks.
-Anyone occupying a child-related or community role, office or position, is also required to hold a Working With Children Check.
+All clergy and lay people with official roles in the church must be appropriately cleared for their role, according to Diocesan guidelines.
+Clearances include Police Checks and Working With Children Checks, depending on the role.
+Training in safe ministry and child safe practice is mandatory for all who have a voluntary role.

-The Anglican Diocese of Melbourne has issued both a Child Safe Policy and Code of Conduct for Child Safety.
+The Anglican Diocese of Melbourne has issued both a Safe Ministry Policy (2021) and a Code of Conduct for Child Safety (2021) as well as Guidelines for Child Safety (2021).
 This covers in detail the behaviours that church workers must and must not engage in.
 It also provides guidelines on acceptable and unacceptable behaviours and on electronic communication with children and young people.
-Each church worker is required to be familiar with the Code of Conduct and sign a commitment to it.

-Personal behaviour and the practice of pastoral ministry by clergy and church workers is also governed by Faithfulness in Service, a national code adopted by the General Synod of the Anglican Church of Australia.
+Personal behaviour and the practice of pastoral ministry by clergy and church workers is also governed by Faithfulness in Service, a national code adopted by the General Synod of the Anglican Church of Australia (updated 2021).

-Faithfulness in Service, the Child Safe Policy and the Code of Conduct contain detailed guidelines for the conduct of activities and relationships involving children.
-Copies of these documents are available on request from the Child Safe Officer or any of the churchwardens.
+Faithfulness in Service(2021), the Guidelines for Child Safety (2021) and the Code of Conduct for Child Safety (2021) contain detailed guidelines for the conduct of activities and relationships involving children.
+Copies of these documents are available on request from the Child Safety Officer.
+Information can be accessed at the following links: